bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/general-advice.md

 Upgrade Agriculture division:

 - Find a good number for office size.
-6 is the optimal size.
-In this round, office upgrade is still too expensive and has bad ROI.
-Instead, you should invest in upgrades that increase division production multiplier, e.g., Smart Storage and warehouse upgrade (more storage space for boost materials), Smart Factories.
+8 is the optimal size.
 - Buy a couple of Advert levels.
 Advert level 8 is enough for most cases.

 Create Chemical division:

 - Expanding into Chemical industry is mandatory.
-I tried skipping Chemical and focus budget to Agriculture.
-It's futile, low-quality materials cannot be sold well.
+Without high-quality Chemicals (material) from Chemical division, output materials in Agriculture will be low-quality, and low-quality materials cannot be sold well.
 - Chemical division is a support division, so don't invest much funds on it.
 Don't waste funds on its Office/Advert upgrades.
 - Chemical industry has low boost materials' coefficients, so you should only buy very small number of warehouse upgrade for it.
 On the other hand, you should not skip Chemical's warehouse upgrade entirely.
 You still need Chemical division produces an acceptable amount of high-quality Chemical; otherwise, the quality of Chemical used in PRODUCTION state of Agriculture division is reduced too much due to "dilution" in PURCHASE state.
 For this purpose, 1 warehouse upgrade is enough.